Judiciary Class 8

 Each state has a High Court which is the highest court of that state.

-3. At the top is the Supreme Court that is located in New Delhi and is presided over by the Chief Justice of India.
+3. At the top is the Supreme Court which is located in New Delhi and is presided over by the Chief Justice of India.
 The decisions made by the Supreme Court are binding on all courts in India.

 What is the full form of PIL?